estebanrucan/global-agent-hackathon-may-2025/README.md

 *   **HTML, CSS, JavaScript**: For the chat user interface.
 *   **SQLite**: For agent session storage.
 *   **python-dotenv**: For managing environment variables.
+*   **Docker & Docker Compose**: For containerization and simplified deployment/development.

 ## Potential Future Improvements